Nobody reads about eyelash facts as a hobby. So if you’re here, we’re pretty sure that you have a deep, abiding interest in your lashes.

-Whenever you want to accomplish something – like how to grow your eyelashes – the first thing you want to do is learn a little more about it.
+Mainly, growing and pampering them.
+And whenever you want to accomplish something – like getting amazing eyelashes – the first thing you want to do is learn a little more about it.
 It’s like G.I.
 Joe so wisely said: “Knowing is half the battle.”

 That saying applies even when it comes to the question of how to get your eyelashes to grow.
 You want to know a thing or two about your eyelashes first so that you can know what will most benefit your lashes.

-Here are 15 facts to get you acquainted with your lovely lashes!
+Here are 15 quirky eyelash facts to get you acquainted with your lovely lashes!

 Eyelash Facts #1.
 Only Mammals Have Lashes